-Gérald Chanques: “Making everyone feel like a member of this historic university”
+Gérald Chanques: “Making sure everyone feels like a member of this historic university”

-Following his recent appointment as Vice President for Historical Heritage at the University of Montpellier, Gérald Chanques shares his vision of heritage with us.
-Between his official duties and more personal passions, he reaffirms his attachment to this university, which taught him the joy and duty of studying.
+Following his recent appointment as Vice President for Historical Heritage at the University of Montpellier, Gérald Chanques shares his vision of heritage.
+Balancing his official duties with his personal passions, he reaffirms his deep attachment to this university, which taught him both the joy and the responsibility of learning.

 Name?